Principal European Economic Indicators (PEEIs) - Overview

 PEEIs are disseminated on a monthly and/or quarterly basis for the euro area, the European Union and individual Member States.
 Data are presented on the basis of the most relevant economic classification, different evaluations and elaborations, such as seasonal adjustment.

 The objectives and initial indicator list of the PEEIs were established in 2002 by the Communication of the Commission to the European Parliament and the Council on eurozone statistics "Towards improved methodologies for eurozone statistics and indicators".
 The PEEIs page is consistent with the United Nation Statistics Division data template and the Principal Global Indicators (PGIs) of the Inter-Agency Group on Economic and Financial Statistics.

 Should you have any question, please contact: ESTAT-EUROINDICATORS@ec.europa.eu

 With our scoreboard, you can quickly get a snapshot of the situation in your country for all indicators over the most recent period.

 Our PEEIs news releases help you to know all about the latest trends and developments in the EU, euro area and the Member States.

 Get a synthetic picture of the macroeconomic situation in the recent past with our monthly reports on data for short-term economic analysis.

-The annual status report on information requirements in the European Monetary Union (EMU) summarises progress and remaining challenges about the quality of the PEEIs.
+The annual status report on information requirements in the Economic and Monetary Union (EMU) summarises progress and remaining challenges about the quality of the PEEIs.